nestdotland/fossil/.github/README.md

     <img src="../assets/logo_light.png" alt="nest.land logo (light version)" width="110">
   </a>

-  <h3 align="center">nest.land</h3>
+  <h3 align="center">fossil</h3>

   <p align="center">
-    A module registry for Deno, on the blockchain
+    An automatic registry archiving system on Arweave
  </p>
 </p>

-## nest.land template
+## fossil

-A template for nest.land repositories.
-Remove this sentence and change this header to describe the project this template is being used for.
+An automatic registry archiving system powered by the Arweave Blockchain.
+This way, if our registry goes down or is compromised, nest.land can provide a permanent and immutable backup.

 ## What is nest.land?